English | Español

-Summer often brings changes in everyday habits or activities that can pose new People Safety challenges.
-Vacations, camp, overnights, outings to amusement parks, or increased “home alone” time can be wonderful experiences, and they can all be more enjoyable when children have basic safety skills – skills they can build on all year long.
+Ah, summer!
+Time for many families to explore, relax, and try out new activities in different places with new people.
+Vacations, camps, overnights, outings to amusement parks, or increased “home alone” time can be wonderful experiences, and they can all be more enjoyable when children have basic safety skills – skills they can build on all year long.

 Safety at Home

-For some families, summer means more relaxed time together.
+For some families, summer means spending more time together at home.
 This offers an excellent opportunity to build children’s boundary setting skills and review family safety rules about what is and is not okay to do when you are at home.
 Good awareness and the ability to express a clear boundary can stop most problems before they start.
 You can:

 - Model effective boundary setting.
 If the children in your life are doing something that crosses your boundaries – perhaps by climbing or jumping on you, throwing balls in the house, or using words that you find offensive – tell them clearly and respectfully, as soon as you can.
 Model maintaining a boundary in the face of resistance!